 Charsie Haygood

-Lakeview College of Nursing
+Lakeview College of NursingCenter this

 Evidence-Based Practice in Depression and Oncology

 Cancer effects one in three people directly and millions indirectly (American cancer society, 2010).
 Although many different types of cancer exist the emotional effects of cancer and treatment affect many (American cancer society, 2010).
 Depression can effect up to 50% cancer patients depending upon the definition of depression (Fulcher, Badger, Gunter, Marrs, & Reese, 2008).
 Oncology care providers have begun to recognize the impact of emotional distress in oncology patients due to cancer and its treatment ("Putting evidence into," 2011).
 Due to cancer’s influence protocols have been in place for the treatment of cancer related depression.